 Currently Myra lives in North London, but she grew up in Scotland and in other parts of England.
 She lives with her husband and they have one son.
 She tutors through Poetry School, London.

-Michael Watson ~ has been blogging (Dreaming the World) since September of 2009.
-He is a shamanic practitioner, psychotherapist, educator, and artist of First Nations* (Mixed Eastern Woodlands, Cherokee, and Lakota Sioux) and European (British Isles) descent.
+Michael Watson ~ a member of our Core Team, has been blogging (Dreaming the World) since September of 2009.
+He is a shamanic practitioner, psychotherapist, educator, and artist of First Nations* (Mixed Eastern Woodlands, Cherokee and Lakota Sioux) and European (British Isles) descent.
 He lives and works in Burlington, Vermont.

 Michael’s teachers and his teachers teachers were shamans.
 His work is influenced by both the traditions of the First Nations and contemporary Western traditions.
 It reflects a strong sense of “connection to the forces and processes of Nature.”
 The greater objective of his work is to “support others in developing intimate, transformative relationships with both Self, and the natural world.”